stdOWL/APIException/README.md

 	3. Make your changes and ensure all tests pass.
 	4. Submit a pull request with a detailed description of the changes.

+## Why Use APIException?

+If you’re looking for a way to manage exception handling in a structured manner, especially if you want the backend to control the error messages displayed to end-users, then APIException is a great library for you.
+It provides an organized and extensible approach to managing error codes, messages, and descriptions directly from the backend, enhancing the overall API response consistency and user experience.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.
+If you like this library and find it useful, don’t forget to give it a ⭐ on GitHub!

 ## Contact
 If you have any questions or suggestions, please feel free to reach out at [ahmetkutayural.dev](https://ahmetkutayural.dev/#contact)